Goodreads helps you keep track of books you want to read.

 This has been sitting on my DVD shelf for a few years now as the Criterion companion to the movie.
 While I really enjoy the movie, I think I ended up buying it just because there was a book included in the packaging.
 And thank goodness..Carver might have continued to go undetected by me as--for the most part--all I've ever heard him discussed is a one sentence nod of approval in passing.
 Not that I could have predicted it, but I'm glad I've waited to read his work because I might not have appre..more

-Shelves: literary, made-me-cry
+it was amazing Shelves: literary, made-me-cry

 At my birthday party, I mentioned to someone that I had recently read these stories, and two other people, seperate from each other and from me, started raving about how good Carver is.
 It's true.